 \textbf{ROBE} (Random Offset Block Embedding~\cite{DBLP:conf/mlsys/DesaiCS22}) stores an 1-D array instead of 2-D matrix for embedding layer.
 It uses hash functions to generate indices, then concatenates the sub-embeddings retrieved at the indices.
-ROBE can reduce running time with simple design, but requires more epochs to reach convergence, because the randomness makes the learning task more difficult.
+ROBE can reduce running time with simple design, but requires more epochs to converge due to the randomness.

 The exploration of embedding layer design is both creative and effective.
 They either improve the model quality at the cost of more computation, or simplify the embedding structure.